Components

 • The Helm Deployer is the service that the platform uses to respond to deployment requests in the configuration database.
 It makes deployments by installing Helm charts (a collection of files that describe a set of Kubernetes resources) into a Kubernetes cluster.

-• Kubernetes is the underlying mechanism for making dynamic deployments to process data.
+• Kubernetes is the underlying mechanism for making dynamic deployments to run realtime data processing and to deploy the SDP control system.

 Processing Block Deployment: